sanjeevrana-hp/MKE4/ReadMe.md

 ---

 ## Notes
-- Ensure you have **Docker installed** before running the commands.
+- Ensure you have **Docker installed** on your host machine before running the container and execute the commands.
 - Modify the `mke4.yaml` file as needed before applying changes.